 |Staff (Administrative, OPE, Laborers & Gardeners/Local 1877, Stationary Engineers/Local 39, Public Safety)

-Employees are eligible for the USF Childcare Subsidy within the first 30 days following childbirth, adoption or foster placement of child.
+Employees are eligible to apply for the USF Childcare Subsidy within the first 30 days following childbirth, adoption or foster placement of child.
+Eligibility is contingent on you and your spouse returning to work.
 If you are currently receiving the Subsidy for one child, and you give birth to or adopt a second child during the year, you must re-apply for the USF Childcare Subsidy in order to receive the subsidy for your second child.

 If you do no meet either of these deadlines, your next chance for enrollment will be Open Enrollment.
 Open enrollment takes place every fall and changes made during Open Enrollment are effective January 1st.